 Driver Attitudes Toward Cyclists

 Due to a motor vehicle’s bigger size and robustness, many drivers tend to display excessive confidence when traveling alongside cyclists, often insisting on getting their own way on the road.
-When a cyclist and vehicle approach a tight road, a driver is more likely not going to wait for the bicycle or morotcyle to pass, exposing both motorist and cyclist to risks of serious accident.
+When a cyclist and vehicle approach a tight road, a driver is more likely not going to wait for the bicycle or motorcycle to pass, exposing both motorists and cyclists to risks of serious accidents.

 Share the Road

 While major cities in the U.S. agree that establishing exclusive bicycle lanes can boost road safety for cyclists, in areas that do not have bicycle lanes, transportation agencies remind cyclists and motorists to share the road in order to reduce the risks of catastrophic bicycle accidents.

 For drivers, sharing the road means the following:

 - Respecting the cyclist’s right of way if the driver is turning right and the cyclist is going straight

 - Motorists should not park in bicycle lanes which are intended for cyclists.
 Cars using bicycle lanes force cyclists to swerve into traffic lanes where bicycles are not expected

 - Look around before opening a car door to ensure that a cyclist is not approaching.

 For cyclists, sharing the road with other motorists involves: